Anebi3/SQL-Project-Employee-Pay/README.md

 # Gross-pay
-Analysis of employee gross pay for year 2024, State of Missouri, USA I sourced for the dataset from Kaggle.com/datasets/ishajangir/2024-state-employee-pay Thanks to Ishajangir for sharing.
+Analysis of employee gross pay for year 2024, State of Missouri, USA.
+I sourced for the dataset from Kaggle.com/datasets/ishajangir/2024-state-employee-pay.
+Thanks to Ishajangir for sharing.

 This dataset containns salary information for state employees of the State of Missouri, USA.
-It includes key features such as the calender year, agency name, employee position, employee name and salary The dataset offers a comprehensive view of public sector compensation witthin the state.
+It includes key features such as the calender year, agency name, employee position, employee name and salary.
+The dataset offers a comprehensive view of public sector compensation witthin the state.
 The dataset contains 72,869 rows of data.

-I explored the data set for null values and blanks within Excel and proceeded to create a new schema in Mysql named missouri_public_employees
+I explored the data set for null values and blanks within Excel and proceeded to create a new schema in Mysql named missouri_public_employees.
-I then created a table named pay_data and uploaded the .csv dataset file. i.e missouri_public_employees.pay_data
+I then created a table named pay_data and uploaded the .csv dataset file. i.e missouri_public_employees.pay_data.
 To gain insights into the dataset i came up with the following analytical questions and solutions using SQL and Excel:

 1. what is the total number of public sector employees paid in year 2024